Joazhifel Soares

 Joazhifel Soares da Cruz Sousa Pontes (born 19 January 1991), commonly known as Jocy, is a São Toméan footballer who plays as a midfielder for UD Rei Amador and the São Tomé and Príncipe national team.

 Biography

 Jocy was born in the capital city of São Tomé.

-Jocy started to play at football championship competitions, first with Vitória FC in 2011 which was the club's successful season then Sporting Praia Cruz in 2013 where he currently plays.
+Jocy started playing football championship competitions with Vitória FC in 2011 which was the club's successful season.
+He then moved to Sporting Praia Cruz in 2013 where he currently plays.
 He returned to Vitória Riboque in 2014 and was number 30.